superfly/docs/flyctl/cmd/flyctl_wireguard_remove.md

-Remove a WireGuard peer connection from an organization.
+Remove a WireGuard peer connection from an organization

 ## Usage
 ~~~
 flyctl wireguard remove [org] [name] [flags]
 ~~~